atomicdata-dev/atomic-server/server/README.md

 ```

 Run the server `cargo run`.
-Make sure the server is accessible at your domain, because Let's Encrypt will send a request to this server's `/.well-known` directory, w
+Make sure the server is accessible at `ATOMIC_DOMAIN` at port 80, because Let's Encrypt will send an HTTP request to this server's `/.well-known` directory to check the keys.
 It will now initialize the certificate.
 Read the logs, watch for errors.

+Note that there is no logic yet for renewing certificates - I think removing the generated `.ssl` folder is the easiest approach.

 ## Testing